 - In Slide Master view, select the Slide Master on the left pane (the larger thumbnail on the top of other smaller thumbnails).
 Then access the Slide Master tab of the Ribbon and click the Master Layout button (see Figure 5).

 Figure 5: Master Layout button

 - This brings up a dialog box of the same name that you can see in Figure 6.

 Figure 6: Master Layout

-- Make sure that the Slide number option is not unchecked -- if it is, then check it, and click OK.
-If you have Multiple Masters (more than one large thumbnail on the left pane), you'll want to check the Master Layout for all the masters.
+- Make sure that the Slide number checkbox is not unchecked.
+If it is, then check it, and click OK.
+If you have multiple Masters (more than one large thumbnail on the left pane), you'll want to summon and check the Master Layout dialog box for all the masters.